-1. Capture Antibody 0.5 mg/mL of mouse anti-GLA monoclonal antibody.
-Dilute to a working concentration of 2 μg/mL in CBS before coating.|
+1. Capture Antibody 0.5 mg/mL of mouse anti-Human alpha-Galactosidase A / GLA monoclonal antibody (in PBS, pH 7.4).
+Dilute to a working concentration of 2 μg/mL in PBS before coating.
+(Catalog: # 12078-MM08)

-|0.5 mg/mL mouse anti-GLA monoclonal antibody conjugated to horseradish-peroxidase (HRP).
-Dilute to working concentration of 0.25 μg/mL in detection antibody dilution buffer before use.|
+2. Detection Antibody 0.2 mg/mL of mouse anti-Human alpha-Galactosidase A / GLA monoclonal antibody conjugated to horseradish-peroxidase (HRP) (in PBS, 50 % HRP-Protector, pH 7.4, store at 4℃).
+Dilute to working concentration of 0.5 μg/mL in detection antibody dilution buffer before use.
+(Catalog: # 12078-MM05)

-3. Standard Each vial contains 275 ng of recombinant GLA.
+3. Standard Each vial contains 300 ng of recombinant Human alpha-Galactosidase A / GLA.
 Reconstitute with 1 mL detection antibody dilution buffer.
-After reconstitution, store at -20℃ to -70℃ in a manual defrost freezer.
-A seven-point standard curve using 2-fold serial dilutions in sample dilution buffer, and a high standard of 8 ng/mL is recommended.
+After reconstitution, store at -20℃ to -80℃ in a manual defrost freezer.
+A seven-point standard curve using 2-fold serial dilutions in sample dilution buffer, and a high standard of 10000 pg/mL is recommended.

-Capture Antibody: Aliquot and store at -20℃ to -70℃ for up to 6 months from date of receipt.
+Capture Antibody: Aliquot and store at -20℃ to -80℃ for up to 6 months from date of receipt.
 Avoid repeated freeze-thaw cycles.

-Detection Antibody: Protect it from prolonged exposure to light.
-Aliquot and store at -20℃ to -70℃ and for up to 6 months from date of receipt.
-Avoid repeated freeze-thaw cycles.
+Detection Antibody: Store at 4℃ and protect it from prolonged exposure to light for up to 6 months from date of receipt.
+DO NOT FREEZE!

-Standard: Store lyophilized Standard at -20℃ to -70℃ for up to 6 months from date of receipt.
-Aliquot and store the reconstituted Standard at -20℃ to -70℃ for up to 1 month.
+Standard: Store lyophilized standard at -20℃ to -80℃ for up to 6 months from date of receipt.
+Aliquot and store the reconstituted Standard at -80℃ for up to 1 month.
 Avoid repeated freeze-thaw cycles.